open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/zipkin.md

 Zipkin service name MUST be set to the value of the [resource attribute](../../resource/semantic_conventions/README.md):
 `service.name`.
-If no `service.name` was specified, it MUST be populated from the [default](../../resource/sdk.md#sdk-provided-resource-attributes) `Resource`.
+If no `service.name` is contained in a Span's Resource, it MUST be populated from the [default](../../resource/sdk.md#sdk-provided-resource-attributes) `Resource`.
 In Zipkin it is important that the service name is consistent for all spans in a local root.
 Otherwise service graph and aggregations would